tiagomosantos/FinalDeliveryTemplate/TEMPLATE_README.md

 2. **Data Splitting**:

-   - Split the dataset into training and testing sets, ensuring a balanced distribution of each intention across both sets.
+   - Split the dataset into training and testing sets (90/10), ensuring a balanced distribution of each intention across both sets.

 3. **Training the Semantic Router**: